lacerbi/optimviz/README.md

 This demo visualizes several MATLAB derivative-free optimizers at work on standard test functions.
 This is purely for demonstration purposes.
 For a proper benchmark of different MATLAB optimizers, see [[1](https://github.com/lacerbi/optimviz#reference)].

+[Follow me on Twitter](https://twitter.com/AcerbiLuigi) for updates about other projects I am involved with, or drop me an email at  <luigi.acerbi@nyu.edu> to talk about computational modeling, optimization, and MCMC.

 ## Optimizers

 The optimization algorithms visualized here are: